tomnewport/alchex/README.md

 ===========
 _(Alk-Ex)_

-Alchex uses GROMACS to robustly exchange one molecule for another using a method based on EXCHANGE LIPIDS by Heidi Koldsø and removes clashes using the Alchembed method developed by
+Alchex uses GROMACS to robustly exchange one molecule for another using a method based on [Exchange Lipids](#exchange-lipids) and removes clashes using the [Alchembed method](#alchembed) developed by

 Get started
 -----------